manni8436/MS3-Project/README.md

 ![site colours](static/docs/readme_images/site-colour.png)

-I chose these colours for my theme to add hints of brightness throughout the site as a wow factor while the user is visiting the site.
+I chose these colours for my theme to add hints of brightness throughout the site as a wow factor while the user is visiting the site, while using the colour white for the content throughout the site.

 ## WIREFRAMES